Lucrezia Borgia: Lust, Jealousy, Poison and Murder

 The last few years of Lucrezia’s life were not so happy however, and she was to endure sustained bouts of depression.
 She had not aged well and for a woman who had always taken great care over her appearance this hurt her deeply and she was also prone to periods of reflection and regret.

-Lucrezia’s father Pope Alexander VI had died sixteen years earlier on 18 August, 1503, after collapsing from a fever.
-The likelihood is that similar to the fate that had befallen so many of those who had opposed him and his family he was poisoned.
+Lucrezia’s father Pope Alexander VI had died sixteen years earlier on 18 August 1503, after collapsing from a fever.
+The likelihood is he was poisoned.
 As he lay upon the ground writhing in agony and struggling to breathe his body was stripped of its robes and the rings torn from his fingers; and it was said he was so fat it was impossible to close the lid of his coffin.

 Cesare who had been taken ill at the same time as his father only survived by immersing himself in a tub of ice-cold water.
 Now following the Pope’s death his power declined and he was arrested and imprisoned for two years only being released on condition he ceded his estates.
 Forced to flee to Spain he fought in the armies of his brother-in-law the Duke of Navarre where on 12 March 1507, he was ambushed, speared through the chest and killed.